RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/Mario Kart 7 (USA Rev 1.2) [0004000000030800]/Item Cycler.md

 <details>
 <summary>Reveal Code</summary>

 If you don't want to make the item infinite, replace 0A000004 with 00000000 - You will cycle through items but it will disappear once used, allowing you to obtain items from boxes normally.
-Pressing the cycle button again will give you the hacked item again
+Pressing the cycle button again will give you the hacked back

 ```armv7
 002D1DF4 E35500FF